South Africa | Cape Town to Kruger | Adult Only

 Grootbos / Cape Town / Johannesburg / Kruger National Park

 Transfer from Grootbos to Cape Town Airport for your flight to Johannesburg.
 Connecting flight to Kruger Mpumalanga International Airport.
-On arrival you will be met by your ranger and transferred to the hotel.
+On arrival you will be met by your driver and transferred to the hotel.

 About Sabi River Sun Resort